Crusading movement: Patricians

 During the Fourth Crusade, Doge Enrico Dandolo convinced fellow leaders to capture Zadar, a Catholic city in Dalmatia, and later advocated the assault on Constantinople.
 After its sack, Venice gained control of several Aegean islands, establishing patrician-led lordships.
 (Note: Marco I Sanudo seized Naxos and the nearby islands, establishing the Duchy of the Archipelago.)
-Marino Sanudo Torsello, a Venetian writer, became a key crusading theorist, and proposed a naval alliance against Aegean pirates, uniting Catholic powers with Genoese and Venetian island lords.
-Pope John XXII endorsed the plan in 1334.
+Marino Sanudo Torsello, a Venetian writer, became a key crusading theorist in the early 14th century.

 Commoners

 Shepherds attack a fortress during the 1320 Shepherds' Crusade (a miniature from the late 14th-century Chroniques de France ou de St-Denis).

 The historian Christopher Tyerman observes that crusading was "as much as a phenomenon of artisans as of knights, of carpentry as much as of castle".
 Commoners filled essential roles in Crusader armies as foot soldiers, sailors, archers, engineers, and squires.
 They were typically young men of modest means who joined for pay.

 Following Clermont, Pope Urban barred clergy from accepting vows from those unable to fight and annulled existing ones.
 Nonetheless, the People's Crusade consisted almost entirely of unarmed commoners, inspired by charismatics like Peter the Hermit.
 In the First Crusade's noble-led armies, the number of non-combatants nearly matched the number of fighters.
-The historian Conor Kostick describes them "a slice of European society on the march".
-Chroniclers like Raymond of Aguilers called common Crusaders as pauperes ("the poor or defenceless") and saw their presence as vital for divine favour.
+The historian Conor Kostick describes them as "a slice of European society on the march".
+Chroniclers like Raymond of Aguilers called common crusaders as pauperes ('the poor or defenceless') and saw their presence as vital for divine favour.
 Unlike nobles, captured commoners were often tormented or killed rather than ransomed.

-Grassroots crusading zeal later inspired mass movements known as popular crusades.
+The People's Crusade and subsequent mass movements inspired by grassroots crusading zeal are collectively known as popular crusades.
 These included the 1212 Children's Crusade, led by two charismatic boys; (Note: Contemporary sources called the participants as pueri ('children'), giving the movement its name.) the 1251 and 1320 Shepherds' Crusades, the former sparked by a letter allegedly from the Virgin Mary; and the 1309 Crusade of the Poor.
 None reached the Holy Land, and both Shepherds' Crusades were forcibly disbanded.
 In 1456, a peasant Crusader army helped repel the Ottomans at the Siege of Belgrade.
 This success encouraged future efforts to mobilize peasants in anti-Ottoman crusades, but in 1514 a crusading peasant army in Hungary turned on their lords.

 Enemies and contacts

-Except for the Mongols, the Crusaders rarely faced unfamiliar enemies.
-These foes were cast as aggressors, thereby providing a just cause for war against them.
-Conquest and colonisation created multi-ethnic societies, making interethnic relations integral.
-In Iberia and the Crusader states, relations with natives followed the pre-conquest dhimmi model.
+Except for the Mongols, the crusaders confronted familiar enemies, portrayed as aggressors and thus furnishing a just cause for war.
+Conquest and colonisation produced multi-ethnic societies.
+In Iberia and the Crusader states, relations with native populations broadly followed the pre-conquest dhimmi model, relegating non-Catholic ethno-religious groups to second-class status.